-When a food business is inspected it is given a hygiene rating that reflects the findings made at the time of the visit.
+When a food business is inspected it is given a hygiene rating that reflects the findings at the time of the visit.

 Find food hygiene ratings in Merton